fronzbot/fronzbot.github.io/_posts/2017-08-09-banning-ips-on-homeassistant-and-ssh.md

 - Home Assistant frontend
 - SSH

-Lukily, both of these tasks can be solved by using [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page)
+Luckily, both of these tasks can be solved by using [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page)

 # Setting Up fail2ban for SSH
 First we will want to install the service: